Texas bans more books than any other state

 Details: Some of the banned books were on our high school English reading lists, including classics "Of Mice and Men" and "The Bluest Eye," the latter ranking eighth among the most-challenged books in 2021.

-- Students in Denton petitioned after school officials pulled "All Boys Aren't Blue," an often challenged memoir about growing up as a gay Black male.

-- Granbury ISD posted a list of books that were returned to libraries after review, but "This Book Is Gay," "We Are the Ants" and "Out of Darkness," a novel about segregation in East Texas, were still removed.

-Of note: While the publicity surrounding book bans has led to an increase in sales, some authors fear their books still won't be read by students who can access only library books.
+Of note: While the publicity surrounding book bans has led to an increase in sales, some authors fear their books won't be read by students who can solely access library books.

-💭 Our thought bubble: We hope these bans lead to more people reading more books that lead to more discussions about potentially uncomfortable topics.

 No stories could be found